josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🍉_Current_Events/🎬_why_is_israel_so_upset_about_naza.md

 ## 🌌 Constellations

 🎬 🧠 ⚖️ 🕸️ 🛰️ --- *Press accountability, AI-assisted warfare, international law, distributed responsibility, and the human cost of accelerated lethal systems.*

+*Follow the evidence:*

+- [📹: AJ+: “Why is Israel so threatened by this documentary?”](https://vm.tiktok.com/ZN866s31J/) – *”Israeli filmmakers Yuval Abraham and Rachel Szor received a record-setting standing ovation for their new film NAZA at the Venice Film Festival.
+Now, a government minister is threatening to strip them of citizenship and Israeli Prime Minister Netanyahu has released a statement condemning their film.
+AJ+ Editorial Lead Tony Karon says NAZA disrupts a narrative that has protected Israel's impunity in the West for decades.”*

 ---